Tommy Lloyd

 No phone calls or paperwork.
 Join millions who've sorted cover online in minutes.

-This depends on you and your specific circumstances.
-If you're in the market for specialist cover for pre-existing medical conditions, it's worth noting that the medical cover included in the policy may offer significantly higher value than your excess.
-This can be particularly beneficial if your condition is severe and requires extensive medical attention.
+This varies based on your circumstances.
+Suppose you are seeking specialised coverage for pre-existing medical conditions.
+In that case, it is worth noting that the medical cover provided in the policy may offer significantly more value than your excess.
+This becomes particularly beneficial if your condition is severe and demands extensive medical attention.

-When checking the excess, it's important to ensure that you're getting value for your money in the event of making a claim.
-However, we always advise prioritising finding suitable cover that meets your individual needs before getting too caught up in concerns about the excess.
-By focusing on securing adequate coverage, you can have peace of mind knowing that you're protected in case of any medical emergencies or unforeseen circumstances.
+While evaluating the excess amount, it's crucial to ensure that you're getting value for your investment when making a claim.
+However, our recommendation is to first focus on finding suitable protection that matches your specific needs before getting too caught up with concerns about the excess.
+By prioritising obtaining travel insurance, you can have peace of mind, knowing you're protected in case of medical emergencies or unexpected situations.

 Get a quote